BerWang/web/01 Lab 2 Dynamic Websites.md

 ## 2 Building a Dynamic Web Page

 Now you have a working database containing some useful data you need to display this in a web page.
-Start by locating and running the `index.js` script in the `bookshop/` directory (you will need to install the dependencies first).
+Start by locating and running the `index.js` script in the same `bookshop/` directory (you will need to install the dependencies first).
 Notice that there is a message in the terminal to let you know the script has connected to the database.
 Now view the web page, notice it displays the book titles from your database (including the ones you added).

 This is known as a dynamic (or data-driven) website.
 By the end of this section you will have a clear understanding of how this can be created using NodeJS.
 Lets look at how this works.
 Open the `index.js` script.